htrismicristo/nd00333_AZMLND_C2/README.md

 ## Project Overview

 This project makes use of Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+First, an AutoML experiment was created using the specifications given and the dataset provided.
+Next, the model with the highest accuracy was deployed, it was the VotingEnsemble model with an accuracy of 0.92.
+After that, logging was enabled for the model and the documentation for the model API was created as well.
+Finally, the model was consumed by using the URI and the key from the gith bash console and two predictions were made as it can be seen in the screenshot

-Additionally an Azure pipeline was created, published and consumed.
+Additionally, an Azure pipeline was created, published and consumed.

 ## 1. Architectural Diagram